cthing/meazure/README.md

 the program files, the installer configures the system to run the Meazure program.
 This configuration includes:

-- Associating the file suffix .mea with the Meazure program
+- Associating the file suffix `.mea` with the Meazure program
 - Optionally placing an icon on the desktop
-- Creating an entry on the Program menu

-## Online Help

-Meazure includes extensive online help.
-The program's Help menu provides access to the table of contents and index, as well as a search capability.
-In addition, context sensitive help is available using the F1 key, the SHIFT+F1 keys, and the What's This item on the Help menu.

 ## License

-Refer to the LICENSE file distributed with this program for details on the licensing of the Meazure program.
+Refer to the [LICENSE](LICENSE) file distributed with this program for details on the licensing of the Meazure program.

 ## Building

-Refer to the Building.txt file on the project site for information on how to build Meazure from source.
+Refer to [Building.md](Building.md) for information on how to build Meazure from source.

 ## Changelog

+### Changes 2.0.1 to 3.0

+- Supported on Windows 10 and above

+- Requires a 64-bit system

 ### Changes 2.0 to 2.0.1